Water Intoxication In Babies: Causes, Signs, And Treatment

 Water intoxication in babies is a condition that may cause severe physiological changes, such as low body temperatures and seizures.
 Feeding more water than the baby’s body can handle may upset the electrolyte balance of their system, leading to water intoxication.

 Just like for adults, water is a vital nutrient for babies too.
-It is, thus, essential to fulfil their limited yet crucial water needs.
+It is, thus, essential to fulfill their limited yet crucial water needs.
 Although water intoxication in babies is rare, it may be caused by overconsumption of water through excessively diluted formula or plain water given instead of ORS during diarrhea.
+This can cause an electrolyte imbalance in the body, leading to serious health problems.
+Parents and caregivers need to know the right amount of water to give to babies and be aware of the signs of overconsumption.

 Read this post to learn more about the symptoms, possible causes, effects, and preventive measures for water intoxication in babies.